The benefits of foam rolling for self-myofascial release has been well documented in scientific studies.

 At the same price point as the LifePro, the VIBE PLUS from TriggerPoint is even smaller and has half the battery life.

 If you’re petite, it could be your all-in-one foam roller, but not if you’re larger.

-Users familiar with the regular TriggerPoint GRID foam roller that doesn’t vibrate say this device has the same feel but with vibration.
+If you are familiar with the regular TriggerPoint GRID foam roller (that doesn’t vibrate) this vibration version feels the same in texture and density.